Gonzih/blog.gonzih.me/source/_posts/2013-11-21-opensuse-13-dot-1-plus-mate-1-dot-6-plus-xmonad.markdown

 categories: [linux, mate, xmonad, opensuse]
 ---
 So OpenSUSE 13.1 was released.
 And it's great.
 But...
-Since gnome 3.9 support for custom window managers become broken.
+Since gnome 3.9 support for custom window managers was broken.
 How to restore sanity to your desktop?
 Mate it!
 Here is quick how to.

 [![preview](https://dl.dropbox.com/u/4109351/octopress/suse-mate-xmonad/re_1.png)](https://dl.dropbox.com/u/4109351/octopress/suse-mate-xmonad/1.png)